sphinx-doc/sphinx/doc/tutorial/describing-code.rst

 Describing code in Sphinx
 =========================

-In the previous sections of the tutorial you can read how to write narrative or prose documentation in Sphinx.
+In the :doc:`previous sections of the tutorial </tutorial/index>` you can read how to write narrative or prose documentation in Sphinx.
 In this section you will describe code objects instead.

 .. _tutorial-describing-objects: